arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-At least seven people were shot dead by a <strong>Palestinian</strong> gunman at a synagogue in east <strong>Jerusalem</strong>.
+A <strong>Palestinian</strong> gunman shot at least seven people dead at a synagogue in east <strong>Jerusalem</strong>.
 The shooter was killed by the police.
 On Thursday <strong>Israeli</strong> troops killed nine Palestinians during a [military raid](https://www.economist.com/middle-east-and-africa/2022/05/14/shireen-abu-aqleh-was-killed-covering-an-israeli-raid) on Jenin refugee camp in the occupied West Bank, the deadliest raid in the camp in years.
 Israeli forces said they were targeting Islamist militants.

 The Memphis Police Department released four videos of <strong>Tyre Nichols</strong>, a black man, being beaten by officers during a traffic stop on January 7th.
 Mr Nichols died from his injuries three days later.
 The five officers involved have been fired and charged with second-degree murder.
 Protests are underway in the Tennessee city and several others around America.